6. Exploring advanced features#

 Processed 40000 instances

 Now, start TensorBoard, specifying the root log directory you used above.
 Argument logdir points to directory where TensorBoard will look to find event files that it can display.
-TensorBoard will recursively walk the directory structure rooted at logdir, looking for .*tfevents.* files.
+TensorBoard will recursively walk through the directory structure located at logdir, looking for .*tfevents.* files.

-This dashboard shows how the accuracy change with time.
+This dashboard shows how the accuracy changes with time.
 You can use it to also track training speed, learning rate, and other scalar values.

-• Demonstrates the flexibility of the API, these level of manipulation of the API is expected from experienced MOA users.
+• Here we demonstrate the level of API flexibility that is expected from experienced MOA users.

-• To use the API like this the user must be familiar with how concept drifts are simulatd in MOA
+• To use the API like this, the user must be familiar with how concept drifts are simulated in MOA.

 [11]: